pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

-Pywbemcli provides the capability to persistent the definition of parameters for connecting to WBEM servers identified by name using the ``connection`` COMMAND (see ref:`pywbemcli connection --help`).
+Pywbemcli provides the capability to persistent the definition of parameters for connecting to WBEM servers identified by name using the ``connection`` COMMAND (see:ref:`pywbemcli connection --help`).
 Once defined, these named connections are saved in a a JSON formatted file named ``pywbemcliservers.json`` in the current directory from which pywbemcli was executed.